egulias/EmailValidator/CONTRIBUTING.md

 ## Pull Request Process

+When doing a PR to v2 remember that you also have to do the PR port to v3, or tests confirming the bug is not reproducible.

+1. Supported version is v3.
+If you are fixing a bug in v2, please port to v3
-1. Use the title as a brief description of the changes
+2. Use the title as a brief description of the changes
-2. Describe the changes you are proposing
+3. Describe the changes you are proposing
     1. If adding an extra validation state the benefits of adding it and the problem is solving
-3. Provide appropiate tests for the code you are submitting: aim to keep the existing coverage percentage.
+4. Provide appropiate tests for the code you are submitting: aim to keep the existing coverage percentage.
-4. Add your Twitter handle (if you have) so we can thank you there.
+5. Add your Twitter handle (if you have) so we can thank you there.

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.